 The export of our refuse immediately impacts our trash to developing countries to accept it.
 Outsourcing is a way to get rid of the problem.
 If the rubbish isn’t in water-filled containers, it can be burned.

-According to the World Health Organization (WHO), Dioxins are released, which can cause cancer and developmental problems in children.
+According to the World Health Organization (WHO), dioxins are released, which can cause cancer and harm children’s growth.

 It has a socioeconomic effect on the region.
 It is up to the countries to find a solution to manage imported waste.
 In some cases, however, illegal dumping may be involved.

 After a lengthy dispute, 1.5 tonnes of unapproved trash from the Philippines was returned to Canada.
 It had been falsely classified as recyclable plastic in 2013/2014.

 While you won’t change the world by repairing one cable, macro change starts at the micro-level.
 You don’t have to be a helpless customer when something breaks.
 Repairing your cables yourself means that you won’t be left stranded.

 Repairing cables at home can teach us about pricey and environmentally dangerous items like smartphone repair.
 You save money and avoid automated customer service agents, which might be the worst part of product failure.

 It’s too simple to solve how to fix headphones wire with tape.
 You can protect your charging cable from cable breakage or peeling from a roll of adhesive tape but at a very cheap cost and extremely simple.